Mass consumption and mass production – becoming a thing of the past?

 80% of consumers are more likely to make a purchase when the brand offers a personalised experience.

 Personalisation can impact your bottom line; a survey carried out by McKinsey revealed that it can increase company profits by 15-20%, but there is a fine line between personalisation and being intrusive.
 The key is keeping it relevant, purposeful, timely and contextual.

 - Data – Access the right data and then spend some time analysing and understanding it.
 Who are your customers, what do they like, how do they behave?

 - User Profiles – Create user profiles, adapting communication to their characters.

 - Desires – Offer what they want, offer dynamic content, based on their profile and interests.

 - Study – Continually analyse data; consumers are continually changing as people and so is their online behaviour.
 By consistently analysing and adapting to changes, you stay relevant.

 - Be Genuine – Stay authentic, show that you care about the consumers’ needs rather than profit.
 This will gain trust and loyalty.

-To acquire a tailored approach to personalising your customers’ experience contact Reach in the first instance.
-Get in touch with us today to see how we can provide your brand with personalised marketing material to help you hit your goals.
+To acquire a tailored approach to personalising your customers’ experience get in touch with us today.
+See how we can provide your brand with personalised marketing material to help you hit your goals.